 Now, I don't want to sound like Ebenezer Scrooge.
 After all, I like Xmas.
 And I have partaken in family and office Kris Kringles and Secret Santas.
 But these were versions where I drew a name from a hat.
 I knew who was receiving my gift and put thought and effort into choosing it for them.
 And I had the joy of watching the recipient open it, even if they didn't know I was the gift-giver.

 Okay, some Kringle gifts I've received over the years have been silly.
-I once got a hairbrush in an office Kringle, and if you check my profile photo you'll see why I dropped it in a charity shop bin on the way home—even if the rest of the office found it "hil-hairious"!
+For example, I once got a hairbrush in an office Kringle.
+And if you check my profile photo, you'll see why I dropped it in a charity shop bin on the way home—even if the rest of the office found it "hil-hairious"!
 But in general, I have received and, I like to think, given thoughtful gifts.

 Stealing Secret Santa

-This Xmas, my family introduced me to the modern thieving Kringle, also known as Stealing Secret Santa.
+For Xmas 2019, my West Australian family introduced me to the modern thieving Kringle, also known as Stealing Secret Santa.
 In this version, as with traditional Kringles, we bought gifts to a set value and wrapped them to keep the gift and gift-giver secret.

 LOVE WRITING NONFICTION?